-searches for all graph isomorphisms between g1 and g2 and returns them through isomorphisms.
+searches for all graph isomorphisms between g1 and g2 and calls the callback functor callb for each one.
 The possible mappings can be restricted by the node and edge compatibility functors node_comp and edge_comp.
 This method can be called with prepared graph data structures as input for either graph, too.